 If the temperature is kept too low for prolonged periods of time, your beardie will go into a state of torpor called brumation.
 While on brumation, your beardie will hide, stay inactive, and completely stop eating.

-To prevent accidentally setting up the wrong temperature levels in the enclosure, you should get a thermostat and a thermometer and make sure to check the temperature in your beardie’s tank every day.
+To prevent accidentally setting up the wrong temperature levels in the enclosure, you should get a thermostat and a thermometer and make sure to check the temperature in your beardie’s

 Your Bearded Dragon Has An Infection